theOtherLuke/nordlynx-router/debian/readme.md

 # Debian Specific Setup Steps

-See 'old-version.txt' for original version
+See 'old-version.md' for original version

 **This is the "latest and greatest" version of the project**